Our work with the UN

 Permanent Mission staff act as liaison between UN officials and delegates, and MFAT back home.
 They promote New Zealand’s position on UN issues and put forward our views in negotiations, reports and activities.
 The Minister of Foreign Affairs and MFAT staff attend the UN General Assembly that takes place each year from September to December.

 New Zealand has contributed troops and personnel to UN peacekeeping operations since they began in 1948.
-We’ve been involved in more than 40 peace operations in more than 25 countries over the past 60 years, either under UN auspices or as part of coalitions.
+We’ve been involved in more than 40 peace operations in more than 25 countries over the past seven decades, either under UN auspices or as part of coalitions.
 In peacekeeping duties we're known as collaborative, practical and respectful team players with a good understanding of multiculturalism and an easy rapport with local communities.

 New Zealand has played a role in some of the UN's most challenging missions including those in Africa and the Middle East: